teach-afp/www/input/lecture3.md

 <div class="alert alert-info">
-  The examples in this lecture run in GHC <= version 7.8.
-If you have GHC
-  >= version 7.10, you need some extra lines — see the source code — to make it work.
-However, you do not need to understand them.
-We will cover the reason for such extra lines in the next lecture.
+  Since GHC 7.10 `Monad` instances need to be accompanied by `Applicative` instances which in turn need `Functor` instances.
+These are missing from this presentation, but are present in the full source code for this lectures.
 </div>

 # Monads